Quickstart

 Next steps

-The Framelink Figma MCP server is simple but powerful in the right hands.
+This MCP is simple but powerful in the right hands.

 If you're ready to take your prompting skills to the next level, check out the best practices guide to learn how to use the MCP to its full potential.